OUR 2023 SUMMER PROGRAMMING HAS CONCLUDED. THANK YOU FOR YOUR SUPPORT AND WE LOOK FORWARD TO SEEING YOU AGAIN NEXT SUMMER!

 Dance Improv & Choreography

-This class provides essential training for the young vocalist while singing songs from your favorite classic Broadway shows!
-You will learn all the basics of singing, such as proper breathing for singing, how to support the voice, proper diction and vowel formation, extending your range, and finding the ideal resonance.
+This class provides essential training for any young vocalist while singing songs from your favorite classic Broadway shows!
+From “The Wizard of Oz” to “Annie” to “The Sound of Music”, you will learn all the basics of healthy singing, such as proper breathing, how to support the voice, proper diction and vowel formation, extending your range, and finding the ideal resonance.
 You will learn how to sing for an audience, including correct posture, interpretation, and how to work with an accompanist through the use of solos and group numbers.
 Daily sessions include physical and vocal warm-ups, group work on vocal techniques, and individual coaching on solo pieces.

 Beginning Improv